Photo of University Hall

 Profile

 Nina began her career as a high school mathematics teacher and special education coordinator at a public arts high school in Miami, Florida.
 She also taught introductory statistics at both the community college and university levels.
-These experiences led her to think about how statistics in the real-world is inextricably linked to real context, politics, and issues or power and privilege, and how often in classrooms statistics is considered "neutral."
+These experiences led her to think about how statistics in the real-world is inextricably linked to context, politics, and issues of power and privilege.
+However, often in classrooms statistics is considered "neutral."
 Thus, one of her research interests is critical statistical literacy, more specifically critical statistical literacy habits of mind.
-Similarly, Nina has always been interested in how her students interact with technology and how that influences their mathematical understandings.
-Subsequently, her second main research focus is on teaching mathematics with technology, specifically teacher noticing of students' mathematical thinking in technology-mediated learning environments.
+She is also interested in how her students interact with technology and how that engagement influences their mathematical and statistical understandings.
+Her second main research focus is on teaching mathematics with technology.
+This includes teacher noticing of students' mathematical thinking in technology-mediated learning environments and future teachers' preparedness to teach mathematics with technology.

 Specialization